slconsultancy/slconsultancy.github.io/index.md

 * Transcribing
 * Text production

-In addition, Stephan’s Language Consultancy provides translations into English from Norwegian (bokmål or nynorsk) and French.
+In addition, Stephan’s Language Consultancy provides translations into English from Norwegian (Bokmål or Nynorsk) and French.

 **Contact us today for an obligation free quote!**